Ferintosh Distillery

 Ferintosh distillery produced whisky at more than one location on the Black Isle north of Inverness from 1689 until its closure in 1786.
 The name is thought to have been anglicised from Fearann an Tòisich, ‘the estate of the thane’, the land having once belonged to the Thane of Cawdor.
 The brand was reprieved by the Ben Wyvis distillery across the water in Dingwall between 1893 and 1926.
-The spirit – if not the name – is being kept alive at the new Glen Wyvis distillery which opened in 2015 on the Heights of Brae above Dingwall.

 Location

 At least four separate individual distilleries manufactured Ferintosh whisky under a unique historical exemption from payment of excise duty in the early eighteenth century.
 Production was concentrated on the north-west slopes of the Black Isle within the parish of Urquhart and Logie Wester, the lands of Ferintosh having been purchased by John Forbes, 2nd of Culloden, in 1669.
 Around that time, the parish became a detached part of the County of Nairn surrounded by Ross-shire.

 ‘An Isle but not an island, located in the Highlands but essentially lowland in character, intensively managed but sometimes surprising in its wildness, the Black Isle is a land of contradictions and contrasts’, writes local ecologist Ro Scott.
 The lands of Ferintosh are underlain by Old Red Sandstone which has been reworked into a thick layer of glacial till.
 On top of this substrate, a freely draining podzol developed which is suitable for cultivation: soil surveyors noted a high concentration of small crofting units in the area.
 Whisky made here might be classified as ‘Highland’, but the topography is smooth and undulating, the soil rich and dark, and the climate mild and maritime.
 Local placenames Corntown and Ryefield reflect the arable wealth of the area and emphasize its suitability for whisky production.

 Compared with a modern population of little over 500 people, the Statistical Account of Scotland for the year 1779 recorded 3022 souls in the parish occupying 2901 homes.